 What is the background behind Responsible Franchising?

-The sale of a franchise in the U.S. is governed by the Franchise Rule, a federal regulation enforced by the Federal Trade Commission (FTC) that requires a franchisor to provide disclosures to a prospective franchisee containing information about the franchisor.
+The sale of a franchise in the U.S. is governed by the Franchise Rule, a federal regulation enforced by the Federal Trade Commission (FTC) that requires a franchisor to provide disclosures to a prospective franchisee containing information about the franchisor, typically in the franchise disclosure document (FDD) and the franchise agreement.
+These documents often include detailed explanations of the initial franchise fee, marketing materials, territory rights for each franchise location, and ongoing responsibilities of both the franchise owner and franchisor.

 The FTC provides information to prospective franchisees about purchasing a franchise, including its Consumer’s Guide to Buying a Franchise and “Franchise Fundamentals” series through the FTC Business Blog.